numcommand/num/doc/helpers.md

-# Helpers: related commands line tools
+# Helpers: commands that work well with Num

-Num works well with many related command line tools.

-Here are tools we use frequently.
+There are many commands that work with with Num; here are our favorites.

 ## awk